kb5000/muxtranslator/README.md

 # MuxTranslator

-A Firefox extension that translates web pages using any OpenAI-compatible API — bring your own key and model.
+A Firefox extension that translates web pages / PDF using any OpenAI-compatible API — bring your own key and model.

 ![Logo](img/wordmark-light.png)

 ## Features

 - **Page translation** — translates the entire visible page in-place, preserving layout
+- **PDF translation** — built-in PDF viewer with full translation support; no external tools needed
+- **Bilingual display** — toggle between showing translations only, or original + translation side-by-side
 - **Streaming output** — translations appear word-by-word as the model generates them
 - **Multiple providers** — supports any OpenAI-compatible endpoint, Ollama (local models), and Google Translate
 - **Selection translation** — highlight text and click the "译" badge to translate a snippet inline